beatgammit/node-squish/README.md

 Squish your output using whatever compression you choose.

-Squish strives to be as standards complient as possible.
+Squish strives to be as standards compliant as possible.
 The spec used as a reference can be found [here](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.3).

 **Disclaimer:**